-CO2 is very safe because it doesn’t leave a solvent residue behind but it also has its negatives in that it has a hard time pulling beneficial terpenes (essential oils) from the organic plant structure.
-What you gain in a more pure product from this method you also lose by not capturing the whole essence of the entire plant.
+CO2 is very safe because it doesn’t leave a solvent residue behind, but it also has its negatives in that it has a hard time pulling beneficial terpenes (essential oils) from the organic plant structure.
+What you gain in a purer product from this method you also lose by not capturing the whole essence of the entire plant.

 Second to super critical CO2 extraction is using butane and ethanol.
 These solvents tend to be more cost-effective but that doesn’t mean they are less desirable.
 It’s best to avoid products extracted with other toxic solvents like BHO, propane, hexane or other hydrocarbons.

 For safety and prudence, CBD shoppers should opt for products that utilize safer extraction methods such as Super critical CO2 or food-grade ethanol solutions.

 The newest and most advanced method of extracting cannabinoids from hemp (and cannabis) is proprietary technology that utilizes industrial column chromatography to extract and separate a wide range of materials in a continuous closed loop system.
 While this method is already used to mass produce extracts like Ginkgo Biloba and Stevia, the technology has been altered to extract legal cannabis derivatives like cannabidiol (CBD) and tetrahydrocannabinol (THC) from marijuana or hemp.